cmwsssss/CCDB-OBJC/README.md

 ```
 [CCDB initializeDBWithVersion:@"1.0"];
 ```
-If the data model properties have changed and you need to migrate the database, just change the verson
+If the data model properties have changed and you need to migrate the database, just change the version

 ### Object Relational Mapping(ORM)